 This model shows the behavior of adaptive equalizer algorithms at a receiver for modulated data transmitted along a channel.

-The example includes two equalizers, a reference equalizer that uses the LMS algorithm and a configurable equalizer whose algorithm you can select from these choices:
+The example includes two equalizers, a reference equalizer that uses the least means square (LMS) algorithm and a configurable equalizer whose algorithm you can select from these choices:

 The example also creates plots that can help you understand how different algorithms behave.

 The example provides several ways for you to change settings and observe the results.

 The Model Parameters block enables you to vary some parameters of the model, including

 - The number of coefficients, or taps, in both equalizers

 - To access these parameters, double-click the Model Parameters block